 3) When do classes begin?
 How often do they meet?

-Enrolled students will have access to the course starting June 1, 2020.
+Enrolled students will have access to the course immediately upon enrolling.
+However, courses are slated to start starting May 30, 2023.
 Although the lectures were recorded in a local studio in Tampa, FL, Pre-Law Summer School is a virtual, online program.
-Starting June 1, 2020, modules will be released every 1-2 weeks throughout the summer.
 Although there is a suggested schedule to follow, once the modules are released, you are able to complete them on your own time, at your own pace, from the comfort of your own, chosen location.